RaffelRavionaldo/Beyblade-Battle/README.md

 ![image](https://github.com/RaffelRavionaldo/Kecilin-Beyblade-test/assets/94748637/fc92fa1e-6d48-40bb-b883-13a9b10f82e2)

-To know if there any beyblade gets out from the battle arena or not, we detect it with cv2.pointpolygontest function, so if the Xcenter and Ycenter of all Beyblade on the polygon (in this case is the arena we draw in create_region function) all beyblade will get winner status, but if one of them get out from polygon so the status will change into lose.
+To know if any Beyblade gets out from the battle arena or not, we detect it with the cv2.pointpolygontest function, so if the Xcenter and Ycenter of all Beyblade on the polygon (in this case is the arena we draw in create_region function) all beyblade will get winner status, but if one of them get out from polygon so the status will change into lose.

 ### D. check_spin_status function.